Palmier

 This data is ephemeral — it is not stored, logged, or retained by our server.
 The NATS broker forwards messages in real time and does not persist them.

-1.4 Local mode
+1.4 Local access (loopback)

 2. Third-Party AI Services